 The Cradle to Coast Tasting Trail is a brand new initiative designed to encourage people to visit food producers in north west Tasmania.
 The organising committee has so far launched a Facebook page, and this is what they’re all about…

 So the free lunch deal sounds pretty easy, doesn’t it?
-A delicious meal, just for suggesting a new member for the Cradle to Coast Tasting Trail (and of course, conditions apply.
-The producer you suggest has to be accepted, remember!).
-While the Facebook page is the only live contact point at the moment (and where you’ll find details of the free lunch offer), a phone app is being developed and a mobile-friendly website will be launched in early November.
+A delicious meal, just for suggesting a new member for the Cradle to Coast Tasting Trail.
+Of course, conditions apply.
+The producer you suggest has to be accepted, remember!
+While the Facebook page is the only live contact point at the moment (and where you’ll find details of the free lunch offer) a phone app is being developed and a mobile-friendly website will be launched in early November.

 To give you some idea of the type of producer they’d like to see involved, a steering committee has been formed with delegates from these businesses…